The Super Co-contribution is a way for the Commonwealth government to help you save for your retirement, if you're

 There are several ways you can make an after-tax contribution.
 You can:

 - Complete our online Payroll deduction form or download and complete our PDF form and give it to your employer Choose the after-tax option on the form

 - Make a payment of $20 or more using BPAY All you need is your BPAY reference number and our biller code 182493.
 These details are available in Member Online.
-Note: this can’t be used to roll over money from another super fund.
+This can’t be used to roll over money from another super fund.
+Please note we are required to send you a confirmation letter every time you make a contribution using BPAY.

 - Pay by cheque or money order Simply complete a Super contributions form and send it to us with your payment.